 Planetary health draws together people from across global health, development, environmentalism, and veterinary health to find better ways to solve big problems and collectively advocate for policies that balance the health of people with the health of our planet.

-A planetary health approach supports the achievement of the Sustainable Development Goals, the Convention on Biological Diversity, and the Paris Agreement.
+A planetary health approach supports the achievement of the Convention on Biological Diversity, the Paris Climate Agreement, and the Sustainable Development Goals.
 All of which recognize the importance of cross-sector, global coordination to solve complex challenges.